Helen Popova Alderson

-Helen Popova Alderson (1924–1972) was a Russian and British mathematician and mathematics translator known for her research on quasigroups and on higher reciprocity laws.
+Helen Popova Alderson (1924–1972) was a Soviet and British mathematician and mathematics translator known for her research on quasigroups and on higher reciprocity laws.

 Life

-Alderson was born on 14 May 1924 in Baku, to a Russian family of two academics from Moscow.
+Alderson was born on 14 May 1924 in Baku, then part of the Soviet Union, to a family of two academics from Moscow.
 Her father, a neurophysiologist, had been a student of Ivan Pavlov.
 She began studying mathematics at Moscow University in 1937, when she was only 13.
 She had to break off her studies because of World War II, moving to Paris as a refugee with her family.

 After the war, she returned to study at the University of Edinburgh.
 She completed a Ph.D. there in 1951; her dissertation was Logarithmetics of Non-Associative Algebras.

 After leaving mathematical research to raise two children in Cambridge, she was funded by the Calouste Gulbenkian Foundation with a Fellowship at Lucy Cavendish College, Cambridge, beginning in the late 1960s.
 At Cambridge, she worked with J. W. S. Cassels.

 She died on 5 November 1972, from complications of kidney disease.